 - ALL_EQUILIBRIA all equilibria within the range set for experimental equilibria with non-zero weight are calculated.
 This is useful for testing if there are any problems before optimizing. - If you are running the version compiled with OpenMP the equilibria will be calculated in parallel.
-Additional experimental or other symbols and properties can be calculated. - EQUILIBRIUM (default) is the normal equilibrium calculation command which first calls the grid minimizer (if the conditions allow) and then the iterative minimizer.

-- GLOBAL_GRIDMIN Only the grid minimizer is called to find the gridpoints that represent the lowest Gibbs energy.
+Additional experimental or other symbols and properties can be calculated. - EQUILIBRIUM (default) is the normal equilibrium calculation command which first calls the grid minimizer (if the conditions allow) and then the iterative minimizer. - GLOBAL_GRIDMIN Only the grid minimizer is called to find the gridpoints that represent the lowest Gibbs energy.
 These are normally used by the iterative minimizer to find the real equilibrium.
-If followed by COMPUTE NO_GRIDMIN one will have the same result as COMPUTE EQUILIBRIUM. - NO_GLOBAL calculates the equilibrium for the current set of conditions starting from the current set of stable phases and their constitutions.
-No grid minimizer called. - PHASE ask for phase name, amount and constitution and at current T and P calculates either: - ONLY_G Gibbs energy and first and second derivatives with respect to T and P. - G_AND_DGDY calculates also all first derivatives with respect to the phase constituents. - ALL_DERIVATIVES Also all second derivatives with respect to the phase constituents. - CONSTITUTION_ADJUST will calculate G and all derivatives after adjusting the constitution of the phase to have the minimum Gibbs energy for the same overall composition as the original constitution.
-It is only interesting when one or more components are parts of several constituents (not implemented). - QUIT if you did not really want to calculate anything. - SYMBOL Calculate the value of one or all symbols at the current equilibrium. - TPFUN_SYMBOLS all TP functions values and their first and second derivatives with respect to T and P (6 values). - TRANSITION asks for a phase to be stable with zero amount and a condition to be released to calculates the equilibrium.
-The phase must not have the FIX status.
-After the calculation the phase is set to be entered and the released condition set to the calculated value.
-If calculation fails the status is not reset (sorry I have not had time to do all).
-No grid minimizer called. - DEBUG Nothing of this works - FREE_LISTS - STOP_ON_ERROR - ELASTICITY - DELETE Only composition sets and equilibria can be deleted.
-To delete a parameter you can amend its expression to be zero. - PHASE (default) but not allowed - ELEMENTS not allowed
+If followed by COMPUTE NO_GLOBAL one will have the same result as COMPUTE EQUILIBRIUM. - NO_GLOBAL calculates the equilibrium for the current set of conditions starting from the current set of stable phases and their constitutions.
+No grid minimizer called. - PHASE ask for phase name, amount and constitution and at current T and P calculates either: - ONLY_G Gibbs energy and first and second derivatives with respect to T and P. - G_AND_DGDY calculates also all first derivatives with respect to the phase constituents. - ALL_DERIVATIVES Also all second derivatives with respect to the phase constituents. - CONSTITUTION_ADJust You will be asked to enter a new composition (default is current) of the phase and this command will then calculate G and all chemical potentials after adjusting the constitution of the phase to have the minimum Gibbs energy for the given overall composition.
+It is interesting when one or more components are parts of several constituents for example in a gas or phases with order/disorder transitions. - DIFFUSION_COEFF You will be asked to enter a new composition (default is current) of the phase and this command will then calculate the Darken stability matrix for all components (see eq.
+3) and also all mobility values (if there are any).